Gender Affirmation (Confirmation) or Sex Reassignment Surgery

-Gender affirmation surgery refers to procedures that help people transition to their self-identified gender.
+Gender affirmation surgery refers to procedures that help people transition to their gender.
 Gender-affirming options may include facial surgery, top surgery or bottom surgery.
-Most people who choose gender affirmation surgeries report improved mental health and quality of life.
+Most people who choose gender affirmation surgeries report satisfaction with results, including the way their body looks and works and improved quality of life.

 Overview